abdulmuq/existentialus.github.io/_posts/2016-01-15-perfect-smartphone.md

 ---
-title: How to buy a perfect smartphone
+title: How to buy the perfect smartphone
 layout: post
 categories: technology / lifehacks
 author: Derek Durham